ejohansson13/concepts_explained/Stable Diffusion/StableDiffusion_ML.md

 Constituting the encoder are a variety of convolution operations, ResNet blocks, attention operators, activation functions, and downsampling.
 [One Stable Diffusion implementation](https://github.com/CompVis/stable-diffusion/tree/main) is illustrated above.
 Through every step of the encoder operation, the aim is to efficiently condense image features.
 This is accomplished through an initial convolution, broadening the channels to 128, where pixel-space values are converted to feature embeddings.
 Immediately after this convolution are a pair of ResNet and attention blocks, providing propagation and self-attention of all image features.
 This continues to a loop of ResNet, attention blocks, and downsampling.
 In this loop, a pair of ResNet and attention blocks are applied twice to ensure feature propagation before downsampling.
 Downsampling reduces the height and width of the data by half, until we have compacted our data to the expected latent dimension size.
 Since each loop halves the height and width, we repeat the loop log<sub>2</sub>f times.
 For LDM-4, downsampling would be performed twice, LDM-8 would perform this loop three times.
 After exiting the loop, a sequence of ResNet-attention-ResNet blocks inspects the condensed image features before normalization stabilizes the data across all channels.
 A nonlinear activation function is applied elementwise through the Sigmoid function before another convolution operation controls our number of output channels.

+Mention encoder's responsibility in finding perceptually-equivalent lower-dimensional space.
+First stage of autoencoder is perceptual compression, then comes semantic compression and learning in latent space.

 #### KL-regularization

 To stabilize the latent space and prevent any pockets of high variance, we apply a low-penalty KL-regularization scheme.
 [KL-regularization has been shown to be very effective](https://proceedings.neurips.cc/paper/2020/file/8e2c381d4dd04f1c55093f22c59c3a08-Paper.pdf) in efficiently unifying diverging distributions.
 This serves to push the latent space to an approximation of a Gaussian distribution, smoothing out an otherwise unpredictable and high-variance encoding space.
 Unlike other encoder-decoder architectures, like the U-Net, the latent space for LDMs serves as more than an avenue to image reconstruction.
 The latent space of LDMs is a legitimate destination in its own right.
 All diffusion, generation, and denoising at inference time take place in this latent space; stabilizing this space affords a steadier venue for these operations.
 KL-regularization accomplishes this target, pushing the latent space distribution to an approximate Gaussian, and balancing our latent space.